What is Activity Therapy?

 Painting, sculpting and other forms of art boost self-expression and can often be very relaxing.
-Additionally, research shows that art therapy can be important in easing the symptoms of depression, anxiety, PTSD and ADHD, which often co-occur with substance use disorder.
+Additionally, research shows that art can be important in easing the symptoms of depression, anxiety, PTSD and ADHD, which often co-occur with substance use disorder.

 Journaling allows individuals to put their thoughts on to paper.
 This helps them to better understand and process emotions or experiences they may be having.
 In particular journaling is a great way to put frustrations into perspective.
 What originally seemed like a major problem, can sometimes be nothing more than a minor annoyance.
 Journaling can be a very useful tool in early recovery for reducing stress.